 D'Arcy Benson, the eldest, was born in 1894, became a naval officer, fathered Wendy Benson and to him we will return.
 His three brothers are also dealt with below.

 The second brother (Eric) John Benson was born in the summer of 1895 and served as a lieutenant with the Royal Army Service Corps during the First World War.
 He obtained a licence from both the Royal College of Surgeons and Physicians and, like his father and grandfather, ran a medical practice.
 On 5th November 1925 he married Beryl Helen, youngest daughter of Lieutenant Colonel Carre Fulton of the Durham Light Infantry.
+They lived for a time at Prestbury, 12 Clivden Mead, Maidenhead.
 They have descendents living today, including Mary Lofts.
 Colonel Fulton is buried at La Foulon cemetery.
 Beryl's brother Cecil John Fulton served with the Guernsey Light infantry and died in the Great War in 1916 aged 20; he is buried in France.

 The third son, Wilfrid Benson, was apparently a doctor but seems to have been written out of the family records, possibly owing to 'Uncle Bill's" alcoholic dependency.
 He should not be confused with Wilfrid Benson, the international diplomat from Essex who was operating at this time also.